Olliecad1/Crowdfund-for-Chris/README.md

 + Tinnitus
 + Insomnia

 In order to function normally and sleep through the night, he needs to take sleeping pills and strong sedatives.
-Though he sought many doctors and undergone various tests (MRI, CT etc.), the root cause of his illness is still unknown.
+Though he has sought many doctors and undergone various tests (MRI, CT etc.), the root cause of his illness is still unknown.
 > Note: His most recent MRI scans have been uploaded to Dropbox.
 > If any neuroradiologists specializing in the head/skull would be willing to take a look at them, please contact for access.
 > Qualified professionals only, please.